avephill/hugo-site/content/media/la-times-california-mountains-are-too-warm/index.md

 ---
 title: California’s mountains are too warm for some trees to survive.
-Inside these ‘zombie forests’
+Inside these ‘zombie forests.’
 authors:
 - Alex Wigglesworth
 - Ian James